-If your PO can see that you are trying your best in your job search, her or she will recognize your sincere desire to find work and might be willing to help you.
-On the other hand, if you show up to meetings with no job search log, and are unable to identify how you have spent your time, your PO is less likely to be sympathetic.
+If your agent can see that you are trying your best in your job search, her or she will recognize your sincere desire to find work and might be willing to help you.
+On the other hand, if you show up to meetings with no job search log, and are unable to identify how you have spent your time, your agent is less likely to be sympathetic.

 In addition to not having money to support yourself, not working can have negative effects on other parts of your re-entry into society.

 Finally, being unemployed can be stressful to people with a criminal conviction and to their loved ones — as it can be with any job seeker.

 Not having a job can also cause problems with your support system.
 Your unemployment can be a challenge for the people who are responsible for your housing or otherwise helping you financially.
 Your positive, healthy relationships with family and friends can be strained.

 Being out of work is also hard on you.
 Unemployment can cause stress and depression.
 Stay positive by making long-term goals and take small steps to achieve them.
 You also want to stay in contact with your supervising agent and others with experience in helping people with a criminal record find work.

 When you are offered a job, be prepared to provide the business name, your supervisor's name, business address, phone number, and schedule to your supervising agent.

 Your agent will require schedule and transportation information before you start working to make sure you are following guidelines.
 They will want to know how you plan to get to work.
 If you have a curfew, they’ll want to know if you will be home in time.